joshuarubin/taliarubin.com/htdocs/wp-content/plugins/wordpress-php-info/readme.txt

 == Donations ==

-If you would like to donate to help support future development of this tool, please visit [Christopher Ross](http://thisismyurl.com/plugins/wordpress-phpinfo/)
+If you would like to donate to help support future development of this tool, please visit [http://thisismyurl.com/downloads/wordpress-phpinfo/

 == Change Log ==

+14.12
+* tested to WordPress 4.1
+* streamlined the output screen to display more raw data

 3.5
 * updated WP admin screens